cloudmesh-community/book/chapters/rest/rest.md

-Write a RESTful service to determine a useful piece of information off of your computer i.e. disk space, memory, RAM, etc. In this exercise what you need to do is use a python library to extract data about computer information mentioned above and send these information to the user once the user calls an API endpoint like http://localhost:5000/performance/ram, it must return the RAM value of the given machine.
+Write a RESTful service to determine a useful piece of information off of your computer i.e. disk space, memory, RAM, etc. In this exercise what you need to do is use a python library to extract data about computer information mentioned previously and send these information to the user once the user calls an API endpoint like `http://localhost:5000/performance/ram`, it must return the RAM value of the given machine.
 For each information like disk space, RAM, etc you can use an endpoint per each feature needed.
 As a tip for this exercise, use the psutil library in python to retrieve the data, and then get